matteoferla/matteoferla/README.md

 - [Venus](https://venus.sgc.ox.ac.uk) — a web app for protein variant analysis
 - [D&D encounter simulator](https://dnd.matteoferla.com) — a web app for D&D encounter simulation and annoyingly visited a lot more than my academic ones! (repo: [dnd](https://github.com/matteoferla/DnD-battler)

-## Work history
-- 🔨 [Current] Senior postdoc in the OPIG group (Prof. Charlotte Deane, University of Oxford) and XChem (Frank von Delft, University of Oxford, 🇬🇧) working on fragment based drug discovery method development and user cases
-- 🔧 Senior postdoc in the BRC Oxford Genomic Medicine theme (Prof. Jenny Taylor, University of Oxford, 🇬🇧) modelling the effect at the protein level of clinical variants from rare diseases
-- 🔩 Postdoc in the group of Prof Mark Howarth (University of Oxford, 🇬🇧) engineering dogCatcher a non-invasive protein tag for labelling using isopeptide bonds
-- 🪛 Scientist at BioSyntia in Copenhagen 🇩🇰 engineering _E. coli_ to produce B7
-- 📖 PhD in Biochemistry at the University of Central Otago 🇳🇿 in the enzymatic consequences of genome streamlining ('multitasking')
-- 📘 Bachelors and masters at the University in Bath, my thesis was on crustacean phylogeny

 ## Coding ninjutsu
 I code in Python at an expert level.
 By that I do not necessarily mean professional level:
 I have given presentations on good Python practices, but I do like using GitEmoji and